-When she passed away in 1962, outliving her Boston doctors, her personal estate was worth only 16 cents.
+When she passed away a few years later, outliving her Boston doctors, her personal estate was worth only 16 cents.
 She left this world a true American hero, a wealthy spirit who enhanced the lives of thousands on a magnitude rarely found in modern day America.

 WATCH the 3:44 Caney Creek sizzle reel

 WATCH Alice Lloyd on “This Is Your Life” NBC TV Dec 7, 1955 (28-minutes)